 Morning: visit Partnachklamm

-Lunch: At the Kaiserschmarrenalm or Partnachalm for an authentic regional feel.
+Lunch: At the Kaiserschmarrenalm hut or the Partnachalm hut for an authentic regional feel.

-Afternoon: Hike the surrounding wild life refugee, the Wettersteingebirge.
+Afternoon: Hike the surrounding wildlife refuge, the Wettersteingebirge.

 If you are interested in different hike trails, I recommend checking in with the tourism department.